WRICHY00/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * How to get standard input from a file instead of the keyboard
 * How to send the output from one program to the input of another program
 * How to combine commands and filters with redirections
+* How to combine commands and filters with redirections